 |TOTAL FAT (GRAMS)||14||22||10||14|

-These nouveau plant based burgers are being marketed as a potential “solution to climate change” (by reducing methane from cows), but they are heavily processed, and are competing among themselves for reasons that mostly have nothing to do with nutrition.
+These nouveau plant based burgers are being marketed as a potential “solution to climate change” (by reducing methane from cows), which has been heavily debated.
+However, they are heavily processed and are competing among themselves for reasons that mostly have nothing to do with nutrition.
+Processed plant-based products (such as cheese, dips, meats, burgers) that “replace” other animal products often require a lot more packaging too.

 Reducing Fast Food Demands on Beef